Your Goal: Develop mindfulness on different experiences.

 As you become more skilled at physically and mentally relaxing, you may over-relax your mind and slip into a sleepy, drifty state.
 This, strangely enough, is a sign of progression in meditation and means that you are becoming skilled in relaxation.
 However, this sleepy, drifty state will cause you to weaken in mindfulness because you will lose clarity of elemental qualities (different sensations) in your body.
 Developing intimacy with the first two Meditation Markers: Body & Mind Relaxation, will increase your mindfulness and stop your mind from falling into a sleepy, drifting state.
 Bringing more detail into your meditation, such as being aware of the elemental qualities of your body like warmth, heaviness and touch, plus how nice it feels to relax, will increase your mindfulness and clarity of comprehension.

 Doubt is not on the list of hindrances in MIDL because doubt can occur anytime during your meditation until you complete the first insight path at Sotapanna: Stream Entry.
-Until Sotapanna doubts your ability to meditate, in what you are doing, the meditation method and the teacher will visit you whenever your meditation becomes tough.
+Until Sotapanna-Insight it is normal for doubts about your ability to meditate, the meditation method or your meditation teacher to arise within your mind.

 It is important to understand that until the First Path Insight, Sotapanna (which uproots doubt), the purpose of your meditation practice is to reveal, understand, and significantly weaken doubt within your mind.
-This means intentionally being aware of the background negative commentary within your mind as it constantly judges and offers words of wisdom, seeing these doubts in your mind as defensive mechanisms trying to protect you (and your habits).
+This means intentionally being aware of the background negative commentary within your mind, as it constantly judges and offers words of wisdom.
+Learning to see any doubt in your mind as simply defensive mechanisms trying to protect you from the danger of not getting it right.

 It also means seeing that the background doubtful commentator uses unpleasant feelings (vedana) and convincing arguments to encourage you to fall back into old habits and ways of doing things.
 Insight is developed into doubt by seeing the feedback loop of doubt within your mind, and that it never leads anywhere good.
 See if you can notice how doubt both creates its own problems and then tries to solve them.